 Starting a new project

-- A PC running Windows (but I'm sure you can figure it out on a Mac)
+- A PC running Windows (but I'm sure you can figure it out on Apple as well.)

 - A GitHub account